pbl64k/coursera-progfun-faqs/week2-a2-funsets-faq.md

 **How do I detect an empty set?**

 You can't - as mentioned before, we cannot inspect the functions representing sets in this assignment.
 Good news is, we don't need that capability for any of the assignment problems. `exists` - to be implemented later in the assignment - kinda allows you to check whether the set is empty... within given bounds.
-So that's not a real test for an empty set.
+Obviously, that's not a real test for an empty set.

 **What are these *union*, *intersect* and *set difference* things?**

 This is from basic set theory.
-Don't worry, this is no rocket science, you can learn all the set theory you need for this assignment in quarter an hour.
+Don't worry, this is no rocket science, you can learn all the set theory you need for this assignment in half an hour.
 See, for example:

 http://en.wikipedia.org/wiki/Basic_set_operations#Basic_operations